slbailey/Retrovue/docs/domain/ScheduleDay.md

 ## Execution model

-ScheduleService generates BroadcastScheduleDay records **derived from active [SchedulePlans](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists) for a given channel and date.
+ScheduleService generates ScheduleDay records **derived from active [SchedulePlans](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists) for a given channel and date.
 If multiple plans are active, priority resolves overlapping Zones.** Schedule days are **materialized 3–4 days in advance** to provide stable schedules for EPG and playout systems.
 The process:

 1. **Plan resolution**: For a given channel and date, identify all applicable active [SchedulePlans](SchedulePlan.md) (based on cron_expression, date ranges, priority).
 Apply priority-based layering where more specific plans override generic ones.
 Zones from higher-priority plans override overlapping Zones from lower-priority plans.
 2. **Zone and Pattern resolution**: Retrieve Zones (time windows) and Patterns (ordered lists of Programs) from the matching plan(s)